-There are many opportunities for adults to volunteer their time and energy throughout the island, but did you know that your children can also help out at some places?
+There are many opportunities for adults to volunteer their time and energy throughout Long Island and in New York City, but did you know that your children can also help out at some places?
 Here are a few ideas for bringing the kids along to learn the value of helping those who are less fortunate.
 Children learn to make a difference in the lives of others and these valuable lessons will stay with them throughout their lives.

 You and your children can show compassion towards homeless animals by adopting a pet at the world's largest no-kill animal rescue and adoption organization.
-You can go to their website at www.animalleague.org, and click on "Adopt" in the menu on the top.
+You can go to their website and click on "Adopt" in the menu on the top.
 This will take you to a search tool where you can enter your zip code to find a dog or cat that's nearest to you.
 You can also call to find out when and where you can view animals up for adoption.
-Their adoption center is open Sunday through Thursday from 10 a.m. to 9 p.m., Fridays and Saturdays from 10 a.m. to 10 p.m., 365 days of the year.

 The adoption center has holiday hours.
 Check their website for more information.

-This organization seeks to improve the lives of children and sturggling families by devloping programs and funding community partners to help families in need to become financiall stable and independent.
-They make sure that communities have access to food, healthcare and good lifestyle choices.
+This organization seeks to improve the lives of children and struggling families by developing programs and funding community partners to help families in need to become financially stable and independent.
+They make sure that communities have access to food, healthcare, and good lifestyle choices.

 Children from the ages of 7 to 14 can volunteer with Students United Against Hunger, a joint project funded by United Way of LI to provide young people with an opportunity to volunteer at The Harry Chapin Food Bank in Hauppauge.
 Volunteers will hep by sorting food, personal care items, pet food, school supplies and more that have been delivered to Long Island Cares' network of over 500 community-based member agencies.